uqlibrary/homepage-react/README.md

 masquerade - on account record (CURRENT_ACCOUNT_API) eg <https://api.library.uq.edu.au/staging/account>, canMasquerade = true or false; when true, masqueradeType = full or readonly

 admin - on author record (AUTHOR_DETAILS_API) eg <https://api.library.uq.edu.au/staging/authors/details/uqldegro>, is_administrator = 0 or 1

-(there is also is_super_administrator, 0 or 1, which gives access to the security tab)

 ## Reviewing